camlinke/wordcount/part2.md

   Generating /wordcount/migrations/script.py.mako ... done
   Please edit configuration/connection/logging settings in '/wordcount/migrations/alembic.ini' before proceeding.
 ```

-After you run the database initialization you will see a new folder called migrations is in your project.
-This holds the setup necessary for alembic to run migrations on your project.
-Inside of it you will see that it has a folder called versions that will contain the migration scripts as they are created.
-Let's create our first migration by running the migrate command.
+After you run the database initialization you will see a new folder called "migrations" in the project.
+This holds the setup necessary for Alembic to run migrations on the project.
+Inside of "migrations" you will see that it has a folder called "versions", containing the migration scripts as they are created.

+Let's create our first migration by running the `migrate` command.

 ```
 $ python manage.py db migrate
   INFO  [alembic.migration] Context impl PostgresqlImpl.